mnru/hee/README.md

 Because arguments aren't explicitly named, they must be accessed according to their position on the stack.
 Several stack-shuffling combinators are provided to move values around.
-For example:
+Below are type signatures of some of these:

     pop  : S a → S
     dup  : S a → S a a